pump-io/pump.io/README.md

 * npm 1.1.0 or higher
 * A database server (see below)

+The easiest way is to install the software globally using npm, like
+so:

+    npm install -g pump.io

+That should set up all the files and dependencies for you.

+### Local install

-To install the software, you can clone the git repository, so:
+If you want to set up the software in its own directory, you can clone the git repository, so:

     git clone https://github.com/e14n/pump.io.git